 Preventive electrical maintenance (PEM) is a proactive approach to electrical system care.
 It involves regular inspections, testing, and cleaning of electrical components to identify and address potential problems before they escalate into costly repairs or safety hazards.
 By catching issues early, PEM plays a crucial role in preventing electrical problems like:

-• Electrical shocks: Loose connections or faulty wiring can cause sparks and shocks, posing a danger to anyone in contact.
+- Electrical shocks: Loose connections or faulty wiring can cause sparks and shocks, which can be dangerous to anyone in contact.

-• Fire hazards: Overheated components or overloaded circuits can ignite fires, putting your property and life at risk.
+- Fire hazards: Overheated components or overloaded circuits can ignite fires, risking your property and life.

 The benefits of implementing a PEM program are numerous: